How to use Movavi’s MPEG converter

 Open the MPEG file converter.
 Click Add Media in the upper left corner and then Add Video.
 Choose one or more files to convert to MPEG.

-Choose MPEG as the Output Format and Adjust Settings
+Step 3.
+Choose MPEG as the output format and adjust settings

 Go to Video > MPG and select the MPEG preset that best suits your needs.
 Click the Cogwheel icon to manually adjust the frame size, bitrate, and more, if you wish.

-Convert Your File from MP4 to MPEG and Save It
+Step 4.
+Convert your file from MP4 to MPEG and save it

 Choose the folder in which to place the converted files by clicking the Save to button.
 Then, start the processing by clicking Convert.
 The conversion of your videos to MPEG can take a while, depending on the size and number of files.
 When the program has finished the task, the output folder will open automatically (unless you specified otherwise in the Preferences).